lcjr86/msc_uol_bd_dissertation/README.md

 The idea here is to test the code implementation using 3 (two) virtual machines configured to be as similar as we can to the RaspberryPis

 ## Virtual Machine (VM) specs

 ### Raspian Desktop

-Virtual Machine Engine: Virtual Box
+- Virtual Machine Engine: Virtual Box
-OS: Debian Stretch with Raspberry Pi Desktop (Debian 9)
+- OS: Debian Stretch with Raspberry Pi Desktop (Debian 9)
-RAM: 2GB
+- RAM: 2GB
-Storage: 10GB (32GB for the RPi3)
+- Storage: 10GB (32GB for the RPi3)
-Processor: 1 CPU
+- Processor: 1 CPU

-(depricated) Machine 1 name: RPi3 (OS: rpi3) static_ip: 192.168.56.102
+#### Machine Details

-Machine 1 name: RPi3_new (OS: rpi3) static_ip: 192.168.56.103
+- Machine 1 name: RPi3_new (OS: rpi3) static_ip: 192.168.56.103
-Machine 2 name: RPi4 (OS: rpi4) static_ip: 192.168.56.202
+- Machine 2 name: RPi4 (OS: rpi4) static_ip: 192.168.56.202
-Machine 3 name: RPi5 (OS: rpi5) static_ip: 192.168.56.203
+- Machine 3 name: RPi5 (OS: rpi5) static_ip: 192.168.56.203

 #### Raspian configurations

-> RaspberryPi Configuration > System > hostname = rpi3 (and 'rpi4', 'rpi5', ...)
+- RaspberryPi Configuration > System > hostname = rpi3 (and 'rpi4', 'rpi5', ...)
-> RaspberryPi Configuration > Interface > SSH: enable
+- RaspberryPi Configuration > Interface > SSH: enable

 ## Set static IP

 ### on the VM with Raspian Desktop